How to Guard Your Military Family Against Child Sexual Abuse

 - Keeping Secrets: If another child, older youth or adult engages them in inappropriate sexual conversation or behavior, they may tell the child it’s their secret, or threaten consequences to themselves or family members if they tell.
 Teach children to trust their instincts and get away from an uncomfortable person or situation as fast as they can.
 Teach your child that they must always tell you if something like this happens, and they will never be in trouble.

 - Exceptions: Make sure your children understand personal boundaries and rules for body safety and privacy.
-Discuss special situation like being bathed by a grandparent or examined by a doctor.
+Discuss special situations like being bathed by a grandparent or examined by a doctor.
 It is important to remind them that those situations are never done in secret.

 Being involved and aware of what’s going on in your child’s world lays the foundation for open communication.
 Some children are more private or likely to share than others, but practicing open communication increases the likelihood that children will disclose confusing or concerning situations or sexual abuse.
 If you make a habit of talking to your children about their daily activities, listening to their concerns and caring about their feelings, they'll feel safer coming to you if something happens.